Non-Asymptotic and Second-Order Achievability Bounds for Coding With Side-Information: Conclusion and Further Work

 Other challenging problems involving the derivation of non-asymptotic achievability bounds for multi-terminal problems include the Heegard-Berger \cite[Sec.~11.4]{elgamal} problem, multiple description coding \cite[Ch.~13]{elgamal}, Marton's inner bound for the broadcast channel~\cite[Thm.~8.3]{elgamal}, and hypothesis testing with multi-terminal data compression~\cite{Han87}.
 Achievable second-order coding rate regions for some of these problems have been derived independently and concurrently by Yassaee-Aref-Gohari~\cite{YAG13a,YAG13b} using a completely different technique as discussed in the Introduction but it may be interesting to verify if the technique contained in this paper can be adapted to the above-mentioned coding problems.
-It would also be useful to evaluate the bounds we have for the Gaussian WZ \cite[Ex.~11.2]{elgamal} and Gaussian GP or dirty-paper coding~\cite{costa} problem.